ankschoubey/old-blog/_pages/philosophy.md

 2. The subtle art of not giving a fuck about stupid things.
 3. Learning to breathe.
 The art of developing detachment.
 4. Let things be.
 The art of never hurrying.
+5. [Keep messages unread](/v1/messages-unread): The subtle art of not giving a fuck about stupid things.

 10. Conclusion